5 min read

 A Personal Note:

 I remember spending an entire summer binge-watching Plan Cœur in French.
 I felt like I understood everything… until I visited France and people started switching to English because they couldn’t understand my French.
 I could understand entire shows, but my speaking ability was still far behind..
-That frustration is exactly why we built the AI Tutor in Jolii.
-We wanted to create a bridge between understanding and speaking, so no learner ever has to feel that ‘freeze’ again.
+That experience is exactly what the Binge-Watcher’s Paradox describes — comprehension running far ahead of production, with no bridge between the two.

 Why Passive Watching Fails the Speaking Test